Deputy Lands Minister Pledges To Restore Galamsey-Ruined Rivers If NPP Wins 2024 Elections

 PAY ATTENTION: NOW You can COMMENT on our articles on the YEN website!
 Learn how to get started.

-He said the heavily polluted rivers would all return to their natural state within three months.
+He said the heavily polluted rivers would all return to their natural state within a quarter of a year under their leadership.

-His promise comes amid agitations about the rampant environmental destruction caused by unfettered illegal mining along major water bodies, forest reserves and farmlands.
+His promise comes amid agitation about the rampant environmental destruction caused by unfettered illegal mining along major water bodies, forest reserves, and farmlands.

 According to Mireku Duker, the government has the capability to rehabilitate the affected water bodies and has put in place measures to rehabilitate them as soon as possible.